ggeorgovassilis/fauxjsp/README.md

 # ... enable caching?

-`FauxJspServlet` can be configured to cache parsed JSPs.
+`JspServlet` can be configured to cache parsed JSPs.
 This is a minor performance improvement as normally rendering is slower than parsing.

 ```xml